Law & Mediation Office of Bracha Etengoff

 Bracha is also a writer and editor.
-She is a contributor to Reflections on Mortality, a collection of essays which points out that human existence is a fragile, terminal gift, and that accepting this encourages us to live dynamic, purposeful lives. www.reflectionsonmortality.com.
-Currently, Bracha is editing an anthology of essays by patients, family caregivers, healthcare professionals, and attorneys about the psychological aspects of serious illness and the importance of patient advocacy.
+She is a contributor to Reflections on Mortality, a collection of essays that portrays human existence as a fragile, terminal gift, which encourages us to live dynamic, purposeful lives.
+Currently, Bracha is editing an anthology about the psychological aspects of serious illness and the importance of patient advocacy.

-Bracha Etengoff is an attorney and mediator with twelve years of broad-based experience.
-She practices estate planning and family and elder mediation, and represents small businesses.
+Bracha Etengoff is an attorney and mediator with thirteen years of broad-based experience.
+Her practice areas include estate planning and probate, divorce mediation, and prenuptial agreements.
+She also represents small businesses.
 Bracha holds a Masters degree in Psychology as well as a JD, which enables her to address her clients' needs with perceptiveness and sensitivity.
-She is the Co-Chair of the Trusts and Estates Mentoring Circle at the New York City Bar Association, and has coached mediation trainings.
-Bracha serves clients throughout New York City, Nassau county, and New Jersey.
+Bracha serves clients throughout New York City, Nassau County, and New Jersey.

-Bracha previously served as a Mediator for the New Jersey Judiciary where she facilitated loan modification solutions that prevented foreclosures.
-Prior to that, she was an Associate at the law firm of Levy Konigsberg for three years.
-There, she litigated high value mass torts cases, and took charge of Surrogate's Court proceedings to distribute settlements to plaintiffs' families.
-Bracha also devoted two years to environmental litigation on behalf of public interest organizations such as the Sierra Club.
+As a Mediator for the New Jersey Judiciary, Bracha facilitated loan modification solutions that prevented foreclosures.
+Prior to that, she was an Associate at the law firm of Levy Konigsberg, where she litigated high value mass torts cases and supervised Surrogate's Court proceedings.
+Bracha also devoted two years to environmental litigation on behalf of public interest organizations, including the Sierra Club.